Why visit Nîmes?

 Hint – park in any underground park in Nîmes’ tourist triangle (aka L’Ecusson, The Shield).

-The Roman Temple known as Maison Carrée, with the Carré d'Art modern art museum in the background.
+The Roman Temple known as Maison Carrée, near the Carré d’Art modern art museum.
+Photo by La tete ailleurs.

 Starting life as a temple, it morphed into a Christian church in the 4th century it now houses exhibitions; the surrounds were under redevelopment when the bugcrew were there (see photo at bottom) and found the structure grimy and disappointing.
 The city is undergoing an ambitious renovation process.